pe7er/db8sitedev/README.md

 The component has an option to import or export your own checklists.

 #### Module
-The Admin Module is published on the Controlpanel of your /administrator back-end so that you can easily keep track of everything that still has to be done.
+The Admin Module is published on the Control Panel of your /administrator back-end so that you can easily keep track of everything that still has to be done.
 The UNchecked and Checked counters and Category name can all be clicked and will navigate you to the Checklist, filtered on what you clicked.

 ### Credits & Contributions